vib-tcp/introduction_2_HPC/chapters/04_connecting_2_resources.md

 On MAC and Linux, using OpenSSH
 -------------------------------

- First check if you alredy have a key
+ First check if you already have a key

  ```
  $ ls ~/.ssh